Donation & Surrogacy

 When to consider donation

-Egg donation is an option for women who are able to carry a pregnancy (have a healthy uterus), but cannot produce healthy eggs for fertilization, either due to premature menopause or diminished ovarian reserve, or who have been found to have very poor egg quality through prior in vitro fertilization (IVF).
-Additionally, donor eggs can be used if the woman carries a genetic disorder that she does not want to pass on to the child.
+Egg donation is an option for women who are able to carry a pregnancy but cannot produce healthy eggs for fertilization, who have been found to have very poor egg quality, or if the woman carries a genetic disorder that she does not want to pass on to the child.

 Donor sperm is collected from a known or, typically, an anonymous donor and frozen.
-The sperm can be placed into the woman’s uterus (intrauterine insemination, also known as IUI) around the time of her ovulation.
-Or the woman can use these sperm in the IVF process, and the resulting embryo(s) can be implanted into her uterus.
+The sperm can be placed into the woman’s uterus (intrauterine insemination, also known as IUI) or in the IVF process.

 When to consider a gestational carrier or surrogate